How to recognize peer-reviewed (refereed) journals

 - Limiting a database search to peer-reviewed journals only.

 Some databases allow you to limit searches for articles to peer reviewed journals only.
-For example, Academic Search Premier has this feature on the initial search screen - click on the pertinent box to limit the search.
+For example, Academic Search Complete has this feature on the initial search screen - click on the pertinent box to limit the search.
 In some databases you may have to go to an “advanced” or “expert” search screen to do this.
 Remember, many databases do not allow you to limit your search in this way.

 - Checking in the database Ulrichsweb.com to determine if the journal is indicated as being peer-reviewed.